mattbabb97/Capuchin_Juice_Dispenser/README.txt

 	This .xlsx file is a trial level data, each line of code represents one lever press This .RMD file generates Figure 5

-All demographic files include the subject's rank, sex, and demographic information.
-We included multiple because one individual's name was spelled two different ways
-	("Scarlett" and "Scarlet")
+All demographic files include the subject's rank, sex, and demographic information for merging purposes.
+We included multiple files with the same information because one individual's name was spelled two different ways ("Scarlett" and "Scarlet")

 Instructions:
 	All .RMD files are separated into chunks and titled with the purpose of the chunk.